kasinox/NYPD_shooting_incident/README.md

 install.packages("sf", configure.args = "--with-proj-lib=/usr/local/lib/")

-* brew install liblwgeom
-* brew install sf
-* brew install tmap

- if the console prompt any missing component that could not be installed correctly, install it in brew and knit it again sf package is essential for geospatial mapping in R, somehow the support in MacOs lag behind that of windows
+if the console prompt any missing component that could not be installed correctly, install it in either Rstudio or brew and knit it again